sverweij/dependency-cruiser/doc/options-reference.md

 > :shell: command line option equivalent: `--max-depth`

 Only cruise the specified depth, counting from the specified root-module(s).
-This command is mostly useful in combination with visualisation output like _dot_ to keep the generated output to a manageable size.
+This command is mostly useful in combination with visualization output like _dot_ to keep the generated output to a manageable size.

 > :bulb: If you use this to get a high level overview of your dependencies, be sure